JRR Tolkien Book 'Beren and Luthien' Published After 100 Years

 The Silmarillion is worth a read if you have enough imagination to fill in some of the visual details yourself; it is in a sort of abstract epic writing style one level more removed from the writing in LOTR, so many people have trouble with it, but there are beautiful moments in it if you can read it.
 For example, it opens with a description of music sung by beings of great power at the beginning of time, and also of the discord that the great enemy tries to sing into the music.

-And there are high hosts of e
+And there are high hosts of elves, and fights of elven-kings, and brave acts of love.

+Beren and Luthien is one of the classic grand love stories of high fantasy.
+I hope this version is a good one, but whether it is or isn't you should still check out the other one.